- Rigging the Vote: How the American Right Is On the Way to Permanent Minority Rule / Ian Samuelson in The Guardian (UK) (here)

 Constitutional hardball can damage and even destroy a democracy.
 Democratic institutions function only when power is exercised with restraint.
 When parties abandon the spirit of the law and seek to win by any means necessary, politics often descends into institutional warfare.
 Governments in Hungary and Turkey have used court packing and other “legal” maneuvers to lock in power and ensure that subsequent abuse is ruled “constitutional.”
 And when one party engages in constitutional hardball, its rivals often feel compelled to respond in a tit-for-tat fashion, triggering an escalating conflict that is difficult to undo.
 As the collapse of democracy in Germany and Spain in the 1930s and Chile in the 1970s makes clear, these escalating conflicts can end in tragedy.

 But the outcome is clear if one holds to reality rather than sliding off into some lunacy fuelled by the existential panic of old white folks.
-Things will change and the societal clock will not be set back so that the United States resembles The Donna Reed Show.
+Things will continue to change and the societal clock will not be set back so that the United States resembles The Donna Reed Show.
 Things were never that way, in truth.
 There were black and brown people on the ground even when Leave It To Beaver was on the air.
-And let us never forget: all us whities in the USA came from somewhere else — there’s a truth the GOP conveniently forgets in its determination to prevent anybody else from coming in.
+And let us never forget: all us whities in the USA came from somewhere else — there’s a truth the GOP conveniently forgets in its determination to prevent anybody else from getting in.

 A final thought from the article by Levinsky and Ziblatt:

 The only way out of this situation is for the Republican Party to become more diverse.
 A stunning 90 percent of House Republicans are white men, even though white men are a third of the electorate.
 Only when Republicans can compete seriously for younger, urban and nonwhite voters will their fear of losing — and of a multiracial America — subside.